 The Trendy Way

-If you want to drink Hennessy the fashionable way in a club or bar, get a VSOP, on the rocks or a cocktail.
-Of course you can always drink it neat.
+If you want to drink Hennessy the fashionable way in a club or bar, get a VSOP, on the rocks or in a cocktail.
+Of course, you can always drink it neat.

 The Old Fashioned Way

 For a lot of purists and traditionalists, cognac is taken for relaxation after work.
-Just grab your X.O. or whatever Hennessy type you prefer, pour in a balloon glass or tulip, sit on your favorite chair and chill.
+Just grab your X.O. or whatever Hennessy type you prefer, pour it into a balloon glass or tulip, sit on your favorite chair and chill.

 Hennessy has come a long way and is now enjoyed by people from all walks of life in different ways.
-However, there are still those who partake of cognac the old fashioned way.
-Even if you fancy yourself as a 21st century individual, there’s nothing wrong savoring it in the traditional manner.
+However, there are still those who partake of cognac the old-fashioned way.
+Even if you fancy yourself as a 21st century individual, there’s nothing wrong with savoring it in the traditional manner.

 Traditionalists like their Hennessy at hand temperature.
-The reason is when you hold a balloon or tulip glass, your body’s temperature slowly increases the temperature on the glass.
+The reason is that when you hold a balloon or tulip glass, your body’s temperature slowly increases the temperature of the glass.
 This allows the cognac spirit to yield more notes and enhance the taste.

-But the times are a-changing.
+But the times are changing.
 Some like their Hennessy at room temperature, while others like to chill it in the freezer before drinking it.
-And as we mentioned earlier you can drink cognac on the rocks.
+And as we mentioned earlier, you can drink cognac on the rocks.

-Just like the neat vs blended debate, the question of what the right temperature is for cognac will be discussed for a long time.
-No need for you to pick a particular side though.
+Just like the neat vs. blended debate, the question of what the right temperature is for cognac will be discussed for a long time.
+There’s no need for you to pick a particular side, though.
 Try them all out and see which one suits your palate.

 How to Taste a Hennessy

 Start by choosing a Hennessy variant and a glass.
-Pour the cognac in the glass.
-This guide is for drinking cognac straight, but this also applies if you’d rather have it on the mix, cocktail or on the rocks.
+Pour the cognac into the glass.
+This guide is for drinking cognac straight, but it also applies if you’d rather have it on the mix, cocktail or on the rocks.

-For a tasting session, pour around 25 ml in the glass.
-No need to be exact though.
+For a tasting session, pour around 25 ml into the glass.
+There is no need to be exact though.
 Now you just let the cognac settle and warm up in your hand.
 Yes, there will be those who will tell you this is not necessary.
-But the fact is this tradition has been upheld for centuries.
+But the fact is that this tradition has been upheld for centuries.

-Hold the cognac glass for up to ten minutes or when it reaches 21 C / 70 F. You’ll know the cognac has reached the ideal temperature because the aroma is stronger.
+Hold the cognac glass for up to ten minutes or when it reaches 21 C (70 F).
+You’ll know the cognac has reached the ideal temperature when the aroma is stronger.

 Smell the cognac, savor the scent.
 This will vary depending on the Hennessy variant and if it’s a cocktail.
-Now give the glass a swirl, smell it again and notice more aromas appear.
-Take a sip, and enjoy your cognac.
+Now give the glass a swirl, smell it again, and notice if more aromas appear.
+Take a sip and enjoy your cognac.